Pool War

-The Pool War was a conflict between the Republic of the Congo and the Ninja militia in the Pool Department, a department in the southeastern part of the country.
+The Pool War was a conflict between the Republic of the Congo and the Ninja militia in the Pool Department in the southeastern part of the country.
 Tensions grew between Frédéric Bintsamou (also known as Pastor Ntumi) and Congolese president Denis Sassou-Nguesso, after Bintsamou contested modifications to the constitution.
 Bintsamou was formerly a collaborator of Sassou-Nguesso.

 Between April 2016 and April 2017, a total of 115 people died in the conflict.
 An estimated 13,000 people have been displaced as a result of the violence.

 Background

-In March 2016 Denis Sassou Nguesso, who ruled for more than 30 years over Congo-Brazzaville, was re-elected in the 2016 presidential election.
+In March 2016, Denis Sassou Nguesso, who ruled for more than 30 years over Congo-Brazzaville, was re-elected in the 2016 presidential election.
 After the victory of Nguesso was declared, the opposition claimed the election was a fraud and clashes broke out soon after, in the southern part of Brazzaville, three police officers and two gunmen were killed in the clashes.
 The government claimed the Ninjas were the raiders and they were responsible for the attacks.
 According to the following Tuesday's statement from the government 2 civilians and 12 assailants were killed.
 The government also stated that it arrested fifty ex-militants after an attack.